-As a social and behavioral scientist, Public Health professor Roy F. Oman found his research continually intersecting with public health issues.
+As a social and behavioral scientist, Dr. Roy F. Oman, Professor in the School of Public Health (on-campus) at the University of Nevada, Reno, found his research continually intersecting with public health issues.
 He learned firsthand the impact of collaboration, which is now a critical part of solving public health problems and changing the face of public health education.
 Oman discusses both in the Q&A below.

 What was your motivation for pursuing a career in public health education?
 When did you know this was what you wanted to do?

 In my early career, I was much more of a researcher.
 I took an indirect route to get into public health.
 I graduated with my undergraduate degree in psychology and was accepted into a master’s program in sport and exercise psychology.
 I ran into a wise mentor/advisor there.
 He said I should focus on exercise psychology because that is a health issue that applies to everyone and there are more careers in this field.
 It was a very strong master’s program in terms of research.
 Then I learned a very broad approach to studying public health problems in my Ph.D. program.

 Then I met Ken McLeroy, who introduced the ecological model to public health in 1988.
 He recruited me as a professor, so I went back into learning a very broad public health perspective, including the ecological model.
 That’s an approach that suggests we should look at public health issues beyond the individual or family level and consider the work environment, community, policy issues, etc. I have been fortunate running into influential people who steered me in the right direction.

 How does a background in social and behavioral science help you offer perspective on today’s public health challenges?

 Social and behavioral sciences have been around for decades, and we’ve studied knowledge, attitudes, beliefs and particular psychological constructs.
 I strongly believe that we need to wed policy more strongly to social and behavioral sciences and evaluate its impact on behavior.